-If you are a student in Dubai or anywhere in the UAE applying for higher education in Maharashtra, you do not need to take MHT CET or JEE Main for Engineering, Technology, Pharmacy, or Hotel Management.
-Admission is based on your 12th grade, A-Level, or IB Diploma marks.
-Medical courses require NEET with cutoff, and Architecture requires NATA.
+If you are a student in Dubai or anywhere in the UAE applying for higher education in Maharashtra, you do not need MHT CET or JEE Main for Engineering, Technology, Pharmacy, or Hotel Management.
+Admission is based on 12th grade, A-Level, or IB Diploma marks.
+Medical requires NEET with cutoff; Architecture requires NATA.
 Everything else is merit-only.

 Dubai has one of the largest Indian expatriate populations in the world, and many families fall under the CIWGC category (Children of Indian Workers in Gulf Countries).
 CIWGC has a dedicated category with its own document set, separate from the general NRI or FN route.